helloryantg/complete-me/README.md

 # Complete-Me!

-## Introduction
+## Introduction / Game Rules
-Multiplayer word completion game that tests your English vocabulary.
+2-Player word completion game that tests your English vocabulary.
 Complete the word using the last letter of the previous word.
 Longer words get more points.
 1 Point for every letter in between.
 Match words to the randomized word challenges and acquire score multipliers!